 As Vice President for Collaborative Research at Tripos Inc., a biotechnology company in St. Louis Mo. we created the first commercial screening library, Optiverse (100K compounds), and I assisted in setting up three biotechnology companies (Arena Pharmaceuticals, Phase-1 Molecular Toxicology and Signase).
 I obtained and directed a significant BBSRC grant with University College London (discovering activators of soluble guanylate cyclise and working with The Technology Partnership to develop the Baseplate robot) and managed collaborative research and contract research in drug discovery with many large Pharmaceutical companies.
 Two of the research programs resulted in drugs for obesity and sleep disorders.

-In 1999 I moved to the University of Cambridge as Founder and Director of the Unilever Centre for Molecular Sciences Informatics (over 450 publications), a new institute as part of the Chemistry department, now the Centre for Molecular Informatics, part of the Theoretical Group.
+In 1999 I moved to the University of Cambridge as Founder and Director of the Unilever Centre for Molecular Sciences Informatics (over 500 publications), a new institute as part of the Chemistry department, now the Centre for Molecular Informatics, part of the Theoretical Group.
+Current research includes AI/Machine Learning in chemistry/cheminformatics and discovery of new drugs for cancer and cardiovascular disease.

 I was elected Professor of Computational Medicine at Imperial College London in 2014 and direct several groups working on Big Data projects in diverse areas such as metabonomics, clinical data analysis, bioinformatics and machine learning.
-I am closely involved with the National Phenome Centre, the Bioinformatics Data Science group, the Institute of Translational Medicine and Therapeutics, MedBio and the Institute of Cancer Research.
+I am closely involved with the National Phenome Centre, the Institute of Translational Medicine and Therapeutics, MedBio/HDR-UK and the Institute of Cancer Research.
 Research themes include 'omics data fusion, visualisation of complex high dimensional data, clinical spectroscopic data analysis and chemistry in epidemiological studies.

 Grants and activities